 Fortunately, you can turn to Moffitt Cancer Center—the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida—for undifferentiated pleomorphic sarcoma diagnosis and treatment.
 Our Sarcoma Program’s multispecialty team of experts work together to provide patients with highly individualized treatment plans, helping to ensure the best possible results.

 Contact Moffitt Cancer Center today to request an appointment—you can call us at 1-888-663-3488 or fill out our new patient registration form online, and no referral is needed.
-We understand how important it is to promptly diagnose and treat undifferentiated pleomorphic sarcoma and other malignancies, and you can rest easy knowing that we’ll connect you to one of our cancer experts within just one day.
+We understand how important it is to promptly diagnose and treat undifferentiated pleomorphic sarcoma and other malignancies, and you can rest easy knowing that we’ll connect you to one of our cancer experts as soon as possible.